Sai-Chakradhar/Writer-Project/README.md

 - Machine learning capabilities via Vertex AI

 ## Requirements
-To run this project, you need the following dependencies installed:
+To run this project, you need Python 3 and the following dependencies installed:
 ```plaintext
 streamlit==1.10.0
 google-cloud-storage